Sport in the United Kingdom: Association football

 The Northern Ireland football league system includes the NIFL Premiership, often known colloquially as the "Irish League".
 One Northern Irish club, Derry City, plays its football outside of the United Kingdom in the Republic of Ireland football league system.
 Windsor Park, Linfield F.C.'s 20,332-seater stadium, is also the home stadium of the national team.

 Each season the most successful clubs from each of the home nations qualify for the four Europe-wide club competitions organised by UEFA—the UEFA Champions League (formerly the European Cup), the UEFA Europa League (formerly the UEFA Cup) and, starting with the 2021–22 season, the UEFA Europa Conference League for men, as well as the UEFA Women's Champions League.
-England has produced winners of both the men's and women's Champions Leagues, and Scotland has produced a winner of the men's version.
+England has produced at least one winner of each UEFA club competition, and Scotland has produced a winner of the men's Champions League.
 Linfield of Belfast's run to the 1966–67 European Cup quarter-final is the furthest any Northern Irish or Welsh team has reach in the premier European men's competition.
 Historically Welsh men's clubs were able to qualify for the now-defunct UEFA Cup Winners' Cup by winning the Welsh Cup: a number of Welsh teams enjoyed runs into the latter stages of the competition, with Cardiff City going furthest by reaching the semi-finals of the tournament in 1967–68.

 For 100 years until 1984, England, Scotland, Wales and Northern Ireland competed annually in the British Home Championship but these ended for a variety of reasons.
 2011 saw the inaugural Nations cup, in many ways a reboot of the old tournament.
 When the idea was first proposed to bring back the competition, the English FA had reservations, and so it was contested by the other three home nations and the Republic of Ireland, who were the first host nation and winners.
 The tournament was intended to be played biennially to prevent fixture congestion during World Cup qualification years with the 2013 event to be held at the Millennium stadium in Cardiff, the tournament was cancelled after the first year as very few fans were prepared to travel and the tournament did not create the expected revenues.
 Scotland and Wales were drawn against each other in World Cup qualification anyway, and a 150th anniversary friendly was organised between Scotland and England to celebrate the anniversary of the formation of the English F.A.